rackerlabs/docs-rackspace-federation/doc/appendix/intro.rst

   features such as comments and the ability to easily input multi-line data.
   Attribute mapping policies are written in YAML.

+- **XML 1.0**: Extensible Markup Language (XML) is a universal format, maintained by the W3C, used for representation and transfer of structured data on the web or between different applications.
+XML is a markup language that defines set of rules for encoding documents in a format that is both human-readable and machine-readable.

 What is Attribute Mapping?
 ==========================